awestover/coronacoding/day1/readme.md

   -From "Python for kids"

 # Problem 2
-  Create a program that asks someone for their name, adn then compliments them.
+  Create a program that asks someone for their name, and then compliments them.

 # Problem 3
   Create a number guessing game. ("Im thinking of a number in [1,100]" User says "high and low", computer guesses numbers)